xerocopy/-Customer-Churn-Model-and-Deployment_1-2-MLOps/README.md

         - aws configure list #list the configure of the credentials, confirm the correct access_key and secret_key

     - Terraform backend s3 configuration
+    -
+    - after the infrastructure been built, push the container to the ECR
+    -
+    - ingore the .terraform folder to avoid large file before push to the repo: git filter-branch -f --index-filter 'git rm --cached -r --ignore-unmatch .terraform/'

 5. AWS Load Balancer
     - Set up ECS Fargat with [a load balancer in aws](https://www.youtube.com/watch?v=o7s-eigrMAI)